clwitham/MacaqueFaces/ModelSet/README.md

 Model image set for face recognition containing facial images of 34 individual rhesus macaques (age 3-20, 4 males and 30 females)

+Contents:
-Zip file contains 100x100 pixel jpegs of macaque faces sorted by 1) Image quality and 2) Identity.
+1) Zip file contains 100x100 pixel jpegs of macaque faces sorted by 1) Image quality and 2) Identity.
+2) CSV file containing metadata

 Image Quality:
   1) Good: 50 images for each individual, images are in focus with good alignment and contrast and neutral facial expression (34 individuals)